 Industry Lighting Standards: LM-80 and TM-21

 The Illuminating Engineering Society of North America Testing Procedures Committee (IES TPC) developed the IES LM-80 standard.
-This lighting standard describes the measurement methodology for two key performance metrics.
+This lighting standard describes the measurement methodology for two key LED performance metrics.
 The LED light output, also known as the luminous flux, and the chromaticity, or correlated color temperature (CCT).
 Correlated color temperature is essentially a scale of how cool or how warm the light emitted appears.
 This scale, in Kelvin, ranges from about 1000K (very warm) to 12 000K (very cold).
 Below is an example of different sources of commonly used lights and their measured correlated color temperatures.

 The LM-80 method focuses on testing procedures that include conditions, operations, and data collection methodologies.
 Like with any standard, the goal is to provide a reliable comparison framework of LED performance with devices produced by various manufacturers and tested in various laboratories.
 The latest version of IES LM-80 (2015) defines a test duration of 6K hours in order to collect enough data points for acceptable data extrapolation.